katarzynabeszta/2/README.md

 # style_text

-In this project by clicking particular button, user can:
+In this project by clicking in particular button, user can:
 - increase text
 - decrease text
 - change color of text